Émile Waldteufel: In popular culture

 Waldteufel's 1886 waltz España is largely based on Chabrier's España but also includes a section from Chabrier's Une Éducation manquée.
 Chabrier's rhapsody is also the basis of the melody of the 1956 American popular song "Hot Diggity (Dog Ziggity Boom)" by Al Hoffman and Dick Manning, made popular by Perry Como in 1956.

+The Retour de printemps waltz was used as incidental ballroom music during Orson Welles' and the Campbell Playhouse's 1939 adaptation of The Count of Monte Cristo.

 A melody from the Estudiantina waltz was used as the tune of an advertising jingle for Rheingold Beer ("My beer, is Rheingold, the dry beer ...").
 Estudiantina was played by I Salonisti in James Cameron's 1997 movie Titanic.